A Kidney blood test is enough to investigate the health

 • Diabetes (more rarely).

-In case of renal failure, the “cleaning” and “process” work carried out by the kidneys is damaged.
+In case of renal failure, the kidneys’ “cleaning” and “process” work is damaged.
 Older people are generally more likely to develop it.

 The rules

-In addition to monitoring the function of our kidneys over time, to balance the onset of chronic kidney diseases, it is suggested to adopt a healthy lifestyle by avoiding habits and behaviours such as:
+In addition to monitoring the function of our kidneys over time, to balance the onset of chronic diseases, it is suggested to adopt a healthy lifestyle by avoiding habits and behaviours such as:

 • Sedentary lifestyle;